 The velocity fields are analyzed through the application of the VIMs described in Sect.
-2. In the case of the vorticity magnitude and Q-criterion, VIMs are implemented using the differentiation schemes shown in Table 1.
-In the case of Graftieaux's method, which does not use the derivatives of the velocity field, two amounts of surrounding points are considered (8- and 24-points, see Fig. 1).
+2. In the case of the vorticity magnitude and Q criterion, VIMs are implemented using the differentiation schemes shown in Table 2.
+In the case of Graftieaux's method, which does not use the derivatives of the velocity field, two amounts of surrounding points are considered (8 and 24 points; see Fig. 1).

 Figure 3 shows a flowchart of the methodology used in this study.
-In this way, a dataset of velocity fields (N=1200), from the PIV measurements is available.
-Both the average and the instantaneous flow fields are analyzed to identify the vortex center location, (x_c, y_c), by means of the position of the maximum value of each VIM parameter (Γ_1, ω, Q).
+In this way, a dataset of velocity fields (N = 1200) from the PIV measurements is available.
+Both the average and the instantaneous flow fields are analyzed to identify the vortex center location, (x_c , y_c), by means of the position of the maximum value of each VIM parameter (Γ_1 , ω , Q).

-Results are presented in a normalized form and bounded by the unity.
-In the case of Γ_1 , the parameter already fulfill these requirements by its definition, while the results of vorticity and Q magnitudes are normalized according to Eq.
-7:

-$$\omega = \frac{\omega}{\omega{max}}, Q = \frac{Q}{Q{max}},\tag{7}$$ where ω{max} and Q{max} are the overall vorticity and Q absolute maximum magnitudes.
+Results are presented in a normalized form and bounded by unity.
+In the case of Γ_1 , the parameter already fulfills these requirements by its definition.
+Vorticity and Q magnitudes are normalized by ω{max} and Q{max} , which are their overall absolute maximum magnitudes.
 Moreover, the calculated distributions are presented in a reduced area of interest, as depicted in Fig. 4.